Adyllsxn/adyllsxn/README.md

 Hi, I'm Domingos Nascimento.
 Software Engineer focused on building scalable web applications.
-I design robust backends and APIs with .NET and Node.js, and build modern interfaces using Next.js and React Native.
+I design robust backends and APIs with .NET and Node.js, and build modern interfaces using Next.js and Blazor.

 ---